 Department of Hospitality Management

-Dept. of Hospitality Management provides practical training in hospitality industry, professional skills and management, education and research, and cultivates the excellent service-management professional in the future as the goal.
+The Department of Hospitality Management provides practical training in professional skills and management, as well as education and research for the hospitality industry, and cultivates excellent service-management professionals.

-Emphasizing on hospitality-management professional knowledge and skill cultivations.
-Curriculum planning includes Beverage Skills and Management, Culinary Skills and Management, Hospitality Service Skills and Management, Human Training and Management, Marketing Planning, as well as, Starting a Business (Entrepreneur).
-There are six model courses.
-Curriculum designs to allow undergraduate students earning master degree in five years or to make senior students to enter the job market early in order to secure jobs after the graduation.
-Course contents are as the following:
+Emphasizing hospitality-management professional knowledge and skill cultivation, the curriculum includes modules in Beverage Skills and Management, Culinary Skills and Management, Hospitality Service Skills and Management, Human Training and Management, Marketing Planning, as well as Starting a Business (Entrepreneur).
+Curriculum design allows undergraduate students to earn both a bachelor’s and master’s degree in five years or to allow senior students to enter the job market early in order to secure jobs after graduation.
+More details on course contents are shown below.

 Beverage Skills and Management: Beverage Management I & II, Seminar on Wines

 Culinary Skills and Management: Food Sanitation and Safety, Food Science, Baking Food I & II, Chinese Culinary, Western Culinary, Food Culture, Hospitality Creativity and Product Development

 Hospitality Service Skills and Management: Food and Beverage Service, Housekeeping and Room Service, Service Quality Management for Hospitality